Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Nonlinear prefernces in reinforcement learning are important, as they can encode \textit{fairness} as the nonlinear balancing of priorities across multiple objectives or \textit{risk attitudes} with respect to even a single objective.
+Nonlinear preferences in reinforcement learning are important, as they can encode \textit{fairness} as the nonlinear balancing of priorities across multiple objectives or \textit{risk attitudes} with respect to even a single objective.
 Stationary policies are not necessarily optimal for such objectives.
 We derived an extended form of Bellman optimality to characterize the structure of optimal policies conditional on accumulated reward.
-We introduced the \textsc{RAVI} and \textsc{RAEE} algorithms for efficiently computing an approximately optimal policy.
-Our primary contribution is a theoretical analysis, but we have also supplemented with an experimental demonstration.
+We introduced the \textsc{RAVI} and \textsc{RAEE} algorithms to efficiently compute an approximately optimal policy.

+Our work is certainly not the first to study MORL including with nonlinear preferences.
+However, to the best of our knowledge, our work is among the first to provide worst-case approximation guarantees for optimizing ESR in MORL with nonlinear scalarization functions.

+While our experiments demonstrate the utility of \textsc{RAVI} in specific settings, there are many possible areas of further empirical evaluation including stochastic environments and model learning alongside the use of \textsc{RAVI} as an exploitation subprocedure as described in theory in Section~\ref{section:remove} with \textsc{RAEE}.
+Further details on the limitations of our experiments are discussed in \Cref{appendix:exp discussion}.

 Our results introduce several natural directions for future work.
 On the technical side, one could try to handle the case of stochastic reward functions or a large number of objectives.
 Another direction would involve incorporating function approximation with deep neural networks into the algorithms to enable scaling to even larger state spaces and generalizing between experiences.
 Our theory suggests that it may be possible to greatly enrich the space of possible policies that can be efficiently achieved in these settings by conditioning function approximators on accumulated reward rather than necessarily considering sequence models over arbitrary past trajectories; we see this as the most exciting next step for applications.